-We could get the tree pre-lit or not.
 Well I figured that we could save some money and get the one that wasn’t pre-lit.
-I mean, how hard would it be to string a few strands of lights around a “slim” Christmas tree?
-Well I don’t know about you, but I found out rather quickly that I don’t enjoy stringing lights on Christmas trees.
-The first year it wasn’t too bad.
-The newness and novelty of the tree were probably contributing factors for this.
-Every year since has been a real pain, so much so that my wife usually does the job.
+I mean, how hard could it be to string a few strands of lights around a “slim” Christmas tree?
+Well I don’t know about you, but I found out rather quickly that I don’t enjoy stringing lights on a Christmas tree.

 So don’t make my mistake.
-Buy a pre-lit tree whatever you do unless you don’t ever plan on stinging lights on it.
+What ever you do, always buy a pre-lit slim Christmas tree unless you don’t ever plan on stinging lights on it.

 Most ornaments look good on a lime green Christmas tree.

-I like just simple decorations on our tree.
-I prefer just some ball Christmas ornaments in pastel colors such as pink, white, purple, silver, red and blue.
+I like simple decorations on our tree.
+I prefer just large ball Christmas tree ornaments in pastel colors such as pink, white, purple, silver, red and blue.
 I really like just the pink, white and blue ornaments but we do add some of the other colors also.
-I also like silver icicles and silver garland.
+I also like silver Christmas tree icicles and silver garland.

 My wife likes to add gold and silver ribbons that wrap around the tree.
 She also likes those things that you stick into the branches of the tree – don’t know what they are called.
 So we have them on or in the tree also.